Space-Services-Australia/BabyLizardDocumentation/_posts/2021-03-01-introducing-hyde.md

 Provide the description here~

 ### Browser support

+( Add accordingly)
-Hyde is by preference a forward-thinking project.
+BabyLizard is by preference a forward-thinking project.
 In addition to the latest versions of Chrome, Safari (mobile and desktop), and Firefox, it is only compatible with Internet Explorer 9 and above.

 ### Download

+(Add accordingly)
 Hyde is developed on and hosted with GitHub.
 Head to the <a href="https://github.com/poole/hyde">GitHub repository</a> for downloads, bug reports, and features requests.

 Thanks!